TDI noises transfer functions for LISA: LISA Model

-Another process we indicate using an operator is the action of the anti-aliasing filters, which are used to prevent power folding in the band of interest during decimation.
-Its operator is denoted as $\filter$, such as $\filter u(t) = (f * u) (t)$, where the asterisk stands for the convolution of time-series $u(t)$ with the filter kernel $f(t)$.
+Another process we indicate using an operator is the action of the antialiasing filters, which are used to prevent power folding in the band of interest during decimation.
+Its operator is denoted as $\filter$, such as $\filter u(t) = (f * u) (t)$, where the asterisk stands for the convolution of time series $u(t)$ with the filter kernel $f(t)$.

-The accumulated of \ac{GW} contribution along the link $ij$ (i.e., from $j$ to $i$) is defined as $H_{ij}$.